intervals-icu/js-data-model/README.md

     cd intervals-icu-scripts
     npm install @intervals-icu/js-data-model --save

-Open that project in your IDE and create a Typescript file, Types.js:
+Open that project in your IDE and create a Typescript file, Types.ts:

     import {ActivityJsData, Interval} from "@intervals-icu/js-data-model"
     export var icu: ActivityJsData